Can you sell a house before probate is granted?

 This requires the executor to have the legal authority granted by the probate document.
 Without it, the transaction cannot complete.

-How long does the Grant of Probate take?
+How long does the Grant of Probate take in 2026?

-Complex estates take longer.
-Where there is a large inheritance tax bill, disputes between beneficiaries, multiple properties, or overseas assets, the process can take considerably more than twelve weeks.
+Paper applications, stopped cases, and complex estates take considerably longer.
+Where there is a large inheritance tax bill, disputes between beneficiaries, multiple properties, or overseas assets, the process can extend to 16 weeks or more.

-This waiting period is one of the main reasons probate property sales can take a long time.
-Starting the sale process before the Grant arrives reduces the total wait significantly.
+The headline figures have improved markedly since the 2023 to 2024 backlog.
+Even so, this waiting period remains a key reason probate property sales drag.
+Starting the sale process before the Grant arrives shortens the total wait significantly.

 Inheritance tax and timing